-You are so busy from taking care of your newborn that sex has been the last thing on your mind.
+You are so busy taking care of your newborn that sex has been the last thing on your mind.
 New babies require round-the-clock attention and a great deal of physical contact.
 This can be both physically and emotionally draining.

 Other reasons why a woman has a reduced sex drive include how her body is healing from the ordeal of labor and delivery.
 Major hormonal shifts are taking place that can make her feel off balance.
 Intercourse can be painful or uncomfortable.
 In addition, her body is still recovering from giving birth and she may not feel as attractive as usual.
-She may also consciously or subconsciously fear becoming pregnant again.
+She may also consciously or subconsciously fear to become pregnant again.

 Here are some basic tips to get back onto the bandwagon of being sexual again:

 Your mind is your most powerful sex organ, and your skin is your largest one!
-Fantasies are healthy and normal as long as you can separate them from reality and accept (and sometimes appreciate) that you may not be able to fulfil them.
+Fantasies are healthy and normal as long as you can separate them from reality and accept (and sometimes appreciate) that you may not be able to fulfill them.
 For many, fantasies should remain as they are – fantasies – as reality creates potential let-downs.
 You do not need to share your fantasies with your spouse especially if he or she is not going to receptive or open to your fantasies and this may cause unnecessary hurt.

 2. Touching you, touching me

 Touch is the medium through which we first become acquainted with the world.
 Some people like to touch others, while some do not.
 Some like being touched, yet others might not.
 Are you a toucher or non-toucher?
 What does touch mean to your partner though?
 And the type of touch your beloved prefers?
 Have a discussion about touch.
 You’d be surprised how many people touch their partners the way they think their partners might like, without actually ever asking or discussing what would be better touch.
 Experiment with a variety of different strokes and sensations.
-You might be surprised what this brings to your relationship.
+You might be surprised by what this brings to your relationship.

 3. Just breathe